wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/index.rst

 Bleeding-edge source
 --------------------

-If you are a very keen developer, you can access the SVN repository directly for this project in the `wxWidgets Phoenix Github <https://github.com/wxWidgets/Phoenix>`_.
+If you are a very keen developer, you can get the source code and other project files from the `wxWidgets/Phoenix Github repository <https://github.com/wxWidgets/Phoenix>`_.
+Be sure to read the README.rst file there to learn how to build wxWidgets and Phoenix for yourself.

 wxPython Documentation
 ----------------------

-The new wxPython API documentation is available `in this page <main.html>`_.
+The new wxPython API documentation is available `here <main.html>`_.

 .. toctree::